 The tooth-colored bonding material is use to blend in with the natural surrounding teeth without it being obvious that a repair was made.
 The bonding material will only be placed in the area of the tooth that needs to be restored.

 With treatments such as dental crowns or dental veneers, more of the enamel needs to be removed from the tooth.
 Once enamel has been removed, it will not grow back.
 This makes those cosmetic procedure more invasive.
 With dental bonding, the tooth structure only needs to be roughened slightly for the bonding material to be applied.
 Preserving the majority of the tooth structure that will remain intact, which is beneficial for anyone who is unsure of how they want to restore the tooth permanently.

 For maintenance and care, brushing and flossing like normal and being careful when it comes to avoiding damaging a natural tooth is sufficient care.
 The bonding material can sustain damage just like a natural tooth, if one bites down on something hard.
 Regular dental visits will also ensure that the dental bonding will last for years to come.

 The negatives apects of dental bonding come down to durability and longevity.
 A crown will typically last longer than dental bonding will.
 Additionally, bonding can be slightly more fragile since it only covers a portion of the tooth, rather than the entire tooth.
 Finally, as the composite resin begins to wear down, there may be an obvious difference between the portion of the tooth that was restored and the natural tooth structure.

 Schedule a Dental Bonding Consultation Today!

 Schedule an appointment today by calling us at (915) 263-8333!
-You can also schedule an appointment with our easy-to-use appointment booking portal.
+You can also schedule an appointment with our easy-to-use appointment booking portal in the menu above.
 Click the button below to get started!